 - Prepare and maintain case folder for each assigned inmate or offender.

-Probation Officers with little to no experience tend to make between $32900 and $38630 while the more experienced ones make over $65810 per year.
+Probation Officers with little to no experience tend to make between $34630 and $41950 while the more experienced ones can earn over $71240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Probation Officer is to move to a higher paying state like CA. Right now, the highest paying states for Probation Officers are CA, NJ, NY, IA and IL.
+One of the easiest ways to increase your salary as a Probation Officer and Correctional Treatment Specialist is to move to a higher paying state like CA. Right now, the highest paying states for Probation Officers are CA, RI, NJ, NY and IA.

-3 other factors that can increase your salary as A Probation Officer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Probation Officer and Correctional Treatment Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Probation Officers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Probation Officers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons